TREEcg/specification/specs/0-introduction.md

 # The member extraction algorithm # {#member-extraction-algorithm}

 The first focus node is the object of the <code>tree:member</code> triple.
- 1. If a shape was set, [create a shape template](#shape-template-extraction) and execute the shape template extraction algorithm, yet exclude all quads that have another member (from the current context) set as their named graph
+ 1. If a shape was set, [create a shape template](#shape-template-extraction) and execute the shape template extraction algorithm, yet exclude all quads that have another member (from the current context or page) set as their named graph
- 2. If no shape was set, extract all quads with subject the focus node, and recursively include its blank nodes (see also [[!CBD]])
+ 2. If no shape was set, extract all quads with subject the focus node, and recursively include its blank nodes (see also [[!CBD]]), yet exclude all quads that have another member (from the current context or page) set as their named graph
  3. Extract all quads with the graph matching the focus node
- 4. When no quads were extracted from 1 and 2, a client MUST dereference the focus node and re-execute 1 and 2.
+ 4. When no quads were extracted from 1 and 2, a client MUST dereference the focus node and re-execute 1 to 3.

 ## Shape Template extraction ## {#shape-template-extraction}